Jeiwan/uniswapv3-book/content/docs/milestone_4/multi-pool-swaps.md

 }
 ```

-`path` is a swap path (it contain only one pool) and `payer` is the address that provides input tokens in swaps–we'll
+`path` is a swap path and `payer` is the address that provides input tokens in swaps–we'll have different payers during
-have different payers during multi-pool swaps.
+multi-pool swaps.

 First thing we do in `_swap`, is extracting pool parameters using `Path` library: